iterative/dvc.org/static/docs/commands-reference/push.md

 The remote storage now has some of the files which had been missing, but not all of them.
 Indeed `dvc status --cloud` still lists a couple files as `new`.
-We can clearly see this in that a couple files are in the local cache and not in the remote.
+We can clearly see this in that a couple files are in the cache directory and not in the remote.

 After running `dvc push` to cause all files to be uploaded, the remote storage now contains all of them: